Filter by

 The dark-skinned Pinot Noir grape produces some of most highly sought-after and expansive red wines of the world, such as those from Domaine de la Romanée-Conti in Burgundy.
 For still wines, Pinot Noir is rarely blended with other grape varieties, and offer red fruit flavors, such as raspberry and cherry, along with earthy, spice notes.

-Where Is Pinot Noir Grown?
+Where is the Pinot Noir Grape Grown?

 Pinot Noir is one of the world's oldest grape varieties.
 It's primarily linked to France's Burgundy region.
 It’s also cultivated in other regions of France and across Europe, including Germany (where it’s known as Spätburgunder), Switzerland, and Northern Italy.